phac-nml/irida/doc/administrator/galaxy/existing-galaxy.md

 Link up Galaxy with IRIDA
 -------------------------

 In order to connect IRIDA to this Galaxy instance you will need to modify the parameters **galaxy.execution.url**, **galaxy.execution.email**, and **galaxy.execution.apikey** in the file `/etc/irida/irida.conf` and restart IRIDA.
-Additional details for configuring IRIDA can be found in instructions to [install and configure the IRIDA web interface](../web).
+Additional details for configuring IRIDA can be found in the instructions to [install and configure the IRIDA web interface](../web).

 Once you have configured IRIDA to connect to Galaxy you can attempt to execute a workflow by adding some data to your cart, selecting  **Pipelines** from the main menu, then selecting a particular pipeline.
 You will have to have some data uploaded into IRIDA before testing.
 An example set of data can be found at [irida-sample-data.zip][].
 Currently all workflows assume you are using paired-end sequence reads.